fiit-ba/rust-course/exercises/book/P-final-project/mod.md

 - Implement a more complex data structure
     - implement and benchmark a doubly linked list
     - benchmark the ntpd-rs ipfilter <https://github.com/pendulum-project/ntpd-rs/blob/main/ntp-daemon/src/ipfilter.rs>
-    - add "seamless slices" to the Rust implementation of `RocList` (ask Folkert)
+    - add "seamless slices" to the Rust implementation of `RocList`
     - Image renderer and manipulator (PNG, SVG)
     - Implement a simple HTTP1 static file server on raw TCP sockets
+    - implement a blockchain client for some of the networks or complex decentralized application on one of the Rust-supported chains
 - Programming languages
     - an interpreter for False (<https://strlen.com/false-language/>)
     - an interpreter for (a subset of) webassembly
-    - contribute to Roc (Folkert is a maintainer and will help you)
+    - contribute to Roc
     - An implementation of Lox (<https://craftinginterpreters.com/>)
 - Develop a simple OS (<https://os.phil-opp.com/>)
 - Make an open source contribution